 (This is a quick overview of how I make banana walnut breakfast cookies, with tips along the way.
 You’ll find the full ingredients & instructions in the recipe card below.)

 - Preheat your oven.
-Set to 350°F and line a baking sheet with parchment.
+Set it to 350ºF (175ºC) and line a baking tray with parchment paper for easy cleanup.

 - Bake for 12 to 14 minutes.
-Cookies should be golden on the edges and soft in the center.
+You’re looking for golden edges and a soft center.
+Let them cool slightly before digging in.

 Can I Make These Cookies Without Banana?